jofmi/collectivo/README.md

 Attributes:

 - `flow: Partial<DirectusFlow<<any>>` - this will define the trigger, see [directus flow](https://docs.directus.io/reference/system/flows.html)
+- `firstOperation: string` - key of the initial operation to be performed
 - `operations: DirectusOperationWrapper[]` - define a list of connected operations

 ### `DirectusOperationWrapper`